 Collaborating with others

-Shell supports co-operative compliance relationships with tax authorities on the basis of the framework proposed by the OECD Forum on Tax Administration.
-We have a co-operative compliance relationship in place in the UK, the Netherlands, and Singapore and we continue to explore establishing more co-operative compliance relationships in other countries.
+Shell supports cooperative compliance relationships with tax authorities on the basis of the framework proposed by the OECD Forum on Tax Administration.
+We have these relationships in the UK, the Netherlands, Singapore and Italy, and we continue to explore establishing more co-operative compliance relationships in other countries.
+Shell is also part of the OECD pilot International Compliance Assurance Program, which aims to facilitate open and cooperative engagements between multinational companies and tax administrations.

 We provide the authorities with timely and comprehensive information on potential tax issues.
 In return, we receive treatment that is open, impartial, proportionate, responsive and grounded in an understanding of our commercial environment.
 This approach improves the transparency of our tax affairs and allows Shell to better manage its tax-related risks throughout the life cycle of each project.